-Violinist Patricia Kopatchinskaja’s versatility shows itself in her diverse repertoire, ranging from baroque and classical often played on gut strings, to new commissions and re-interpretations of modern masterworks.
+Moldovan born violinist and “one of the most distinctive voices in the violin world”, Patricia Kopatchinskaja’s unique approach shows itself in her diverse repertoire ranging from baroque and classical works played on gut strings, to new commissions and re-interpretations of modern masterpieces.

 2018/19 is another exciting season for Kopatchinskaja as she continues to collaborate with leading conductors and orchestras.
 The season begins with a debut for Orchestre symphonique de Montréal (Kent Nagano), performances with the Bayerisches Staatsorchester and Berliner Philharmoniker (Kirill Petrenko) and a European tour with Kammerorchester Basel (Heinz Holliger).
 In the U.S., Kopatchinskaja will make another important debut with The Cleveland Orchestra for concerts of Eötvös’ Seven, and under the baton of Currentzis she will revive Tchaikovsky’s Violin Concerto with Musica Aeterna for a Japanese Tour.

 With recital partner, Polina Leschenko she has released Deux (Alpha) which the duo will tour, making their collective debut to the U.S.A and Japan.